from £29 /night help

 |Further details indoors|

-There is a comfortable lounge area with a Plasma TV, DVD player and well equipped kitchen corner.
+There is a comfortable lounge area with a flat screen TV, DVD player and well equipped kitchen corner.
 The Bathroom is with a shower.

 A selection of local tourist information is also available.